BlakeAvery/Tenner/README.md

 # Tenner

+THIS PROGRAM IS OBSOLETE AND ISN'T BEING WORKED ON!
+DON'T USE IT UNLESS YOU'RE BRAINDEAD OR SOMETHING!

 A cheap, cheap , C H E A P point-of-sale solution.

 Written in mostly Kotlin, and not very expandable at all.